 I am currently a student at California State University, Long Beach pursuing a Bachelor's in Electrical and Biomedical Engineering.
 Because of my passion for math and my desire to help people, I decided to pursue an engineering degree.
 These passions are also why I became a math tutor, and I find math to be an important subject that I believe every student has the capability to excel in.
 There's also the reward in seeing students' eyes light up when they understand math and grow in confidence.
 My experience includes working with high school students in geometry, algebra, and trigonometry.
 Working with a student individually not only shows progress but also allows me to focus on his or her needs and put in my best efforts.
 I find that it is more important to teach math to an individual student because each one has different strengths and weaknesses to address.
 Outside of tutoring, I spend my free time reading, writing, designing small electronic projects, and participating in campus organizations.

-California State University-Long Beach - Bachelors, Electrical Engineering
+Undergraduate Degree: California State University-Long Beach - Bachelors, Electrical Engineering

 Elementary School Reading